JaneliaSciComp/EM_recon_pipeline/doc/cellmap/steps/1_transfer.md

 The Jenkins process for conversion should always be running and happens every two hours.
 Note that everything resides under the FlyEM tab even if the current acquisition is done by the FIB-SEM shared resource for another collaborator, since the shared resources was initially founded for FlyEM, so the name has historic reasons.

 ## Set up processing directory
-To set up a directory for subsequent processing, execute `11_setup_volume.sh`.
-This will copy all relevant scripts for processing from this directory to a directory on `prfs` specified in `/groups/cellmap/cellmap/render/align/jrc_mus-liver-zon-3`.
+To set up a directory for subsequent processing, execute `11_setup_volume.sh` in `${TRANSFER_DIR}`.
+This will copy all relevant scripts for processing from this directory to a directory on `prfs` specified in `volume_transfer_info.<dataset>.json`.

 ## Update GitHub issue
-To automatically create a text with all relevant links for the GitHub issue, execute `gen_github_text.sh`.
+To automatically create a text with all relevant links for the GitHub issue, execute `gen_github_text.sh` in the processing directory.
 This text can be used to update the issue description.